Intervertebral disc conditions

 Intervertebral disc can become inflamed and infected.
 This is called inflammatory discitis or infection discitis, when a disc is infected and is an extremely serious condition.
 Other causes of discitis include inflammatory responses to spondyloarthropathies.
 Our chiropractors and physiotherapists discuss these in full in the neck and low back pain pages with this condition section of the website.

 Traumatic disc injury

 Traumatic disc injury really describes a disc injury that has occurred from a violent physical trauma.
 This occurs in situation on the sporting field, falls, car accidents and similar accidents.
 Traumatic disc injury doesn’t include injuries to a disc that have already been broken down by degeneration or previous herniation.
-Sydney Spine & Sports Centre (S3C) is a chiropractic and physiotherapy centre of excellence located in Balmain and Dee Why.
+Sydney Spine & Sports Centre (S3C) is a chiropractic and physiotherapy centre of excellence located in Balmain and Rozelle.
 We use evidence based treatments that are safe, reliable and effective.